tirthajyoti/UCI-ML-API/README.md

 * [Requests](http://docs.python-requests.org/en/master/)

 ### How to run it?<a name="howtorun"></a>
-Make sure you are connected to Internet:-) Then, just download/clone the Gitgub repo, make sure to have the supporting packages installed and run the following command at your terminal.
+Make sure you are connected to Internet:-) Then, just download/clone the Gitgub repo, make sure to have the supporting packages installed.

+**`git clone https://github.com/tirthajyoti/UCI-ML-API.git {your_local_directory} `**

+Then go to the `your_local_directory` where you have cloned the Git and run the following command at your terminal.

 **`python Main.py`**